 What is a Planning Permit?

-A planning permit is a legal document (including endorsed plans) that gives permission for a use and/or development, including subdivision, on a particular piece of land.
+A planning permit is a legal document that gives permission to develop or subdivide land.
 Planning Permit applications are assessed under the provisions of the Moorabool Planning Scheme.

-The objectives of land use planning in Victoria, as set out in the Planning and Environment Act 1987, are achieved through the implementation of planning schemes.
-A planning scheme sets out requirements and policies for the use, development, protection or conservation of land.
+Moorabool's planning scheme sets out requirements and policies for land use.
 It is a legal document, binding on all parties and enforceable by law.
-Each municipality in Victoria is covered by a planning scheme which has been approved by the Minister for Planning.
+Each municipality in Victoria is covered by a planning scheme, approved by the Minister for Planning.
 It is made in line with regulations under the Planning and Environment Act 1987.

 The purpose of a planning scheme is to: